-¡Bienvenidos a España!
+¡Hola, España!
 With its laid-back atmosphere, Spain is the perfect introduction to Europe for younger travelers.
 You’ll get to experience three diverse regions of Spain–metropolitan Madrid, Mediterranean Andalucía, and the unique Catalan culture of Barcelona.
 Stroll through the parks and plazas of regal Madrid and feast on churros and paella.
 Shop ‘til you drop on the Gran Vía, ride rowboats in the lake at Buen Retiro Park, and even get a behind-the-scenes tour at the home of Real Madrid Football Club, Bernabéu Stadium.
 Try your hand at all different water sports on the pristine beaches of the Costa del Sol in Málaga.
 We will end our trip in fun and funky Barcelona, where we will bike around this beautiful city, sample local cuisine at an old-world marketplace, marvel at the unique architecture, and so much more.
+This trip is ideal for any teen looking for a not-your-average-summer-camp experience.
 Come and experience three of the complex cultures that can be found in Spain and see that there’s more to this beautiful Iberian country than meets the eye!

 During this program, you will…